yellowpanda/ProofOfConcepts/README.md

 # ProofOfConcepts

-This repository contains various prof of concepts for personal use.
+This repository contains various proof of concepts for personal use.